PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-06 07:51:39
+Last updated: 2024-04-06 07:52:13
-Random Quote: These old knights are more cunning than you think, or they would never have lived to see their first grey hair.  -  Dagmer Cleftjaw
+Random Quote: The more you move up in the world, the more enemies you make. - Rue Bennett